olleharstedt/tellstory/README.md

 TODO: Nodes with `<input>` in node to choose connection in graph.

-TODO: connections can be inline expression
+TODO: Connections can be inline expression, e.g. dice or input value

 #### WIP